Perfect-Server-Swift-LearnGuide/PerfectLearnGuide/README.md

 ## License

-Perfect-Server-Swift-LearnGuide/PerfectLearnGuide is released under the MIT license.
+Perfect-Server-Swift-LearnGuide/PerfectLearnGuide is released under the Apache License 2.0 license.
 See LICENSE for details.